 5) What is a NULL pointer in C++?

-In C++, a null pointer is a pointer that is assigned the value nullptr (or NULL) and does nocpp tutorial to any valid location of memory.
+In C++, a null pointer is a pointer assigned the value nullptr (or NULL) and does not point to any valid memory location.